OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 relies on the programmer to have correctly identified parallelism in the code and remove anything in the code that may be unsafe to parallelize.
 If the programmer asserts incorrectly that the loop may be parallelized then the resulting application may produce incorrect results.

+To put things another way: the `kernels` construct may be thought of as a hint to the compiler of where it should look for parallelism while the `parallel` directive is an assertion to the compiler of where there is parallelism.

 An important thing to note about the `kernels` construct is that the compiler will analyze the code and only parallelize when it is certain that it is safe